HL7/davinci-ra/input/pagecontent/index.md

 For example, during Medicare Advantage PY 2022 diagnoses are accepted from patient encounters with dates of service during the clinical evaluation period of Jan.
 1 2021 to Dec.
 31 2021.
 Payers may submit to Medicare the diagnoses they collect from these encounters as soon as Jan 1.
 2021 and continuing through the end of Jan.
 2023.
 Sweeps for PY 2022 occur at the end of the first week of Sep.
 2021.
 Payers begin receiving payment adjustments from Medicare beginning in Jan.
 2022 based on diagnoses received through Sweeps.

-The risk adjustment activities in support of these payment cycles concurrently overlap during any given year, as shown in the following figure.
+The risk adjustment activities in support of these payment cycles concurrently overlap during any given year, as shown in Figure 1-1.

-{% include img-portrait.html img="payment-cycle-overlap.png" caption = "Figure 1-1 This is the MA risk adjustment cadence; other programs such as Medicaid and the ACA follow a different annual risk adjustment cadence." %}
+This is the MA risk adjustment cadence; other programs such as Medicaid and the Affordable Care Act (ACA) follow a different annual risk adjustment cadence.

+{% include img-portrait.html img="payment-cycle-overlap.png" caption = "Figure 1-1 Medicare Advantage Risk Adjustment Cadence" %}

 #### Concurrent Models: Blending; Special-Purpose Models
 Since the data collection period is always longer than the clinical evaluation period there will be multiple models actively collecting data at the same time.
 For example, during the calendar year 2022 a typical MA payer will be actively collecting data to close gaps from several models: